 On July 25, 2014, the District guaranteed \$608,000 of the seven year \$3,200,000 line of credit of the Cachuma Operations and Maintenance Board (COMB), a legally separate entity in which the District is a member agency.
 On July 25, 2014, COMB secured a \$2,000,000 non-revolving line-of-credit and a \$1,200,000 revolving line-of-credit to finance an emergency pumping project resulting from current severe drought conditions.
-Both lines-of-credit mature on July 25, 2021, with quarterly interest payments.
-In the event that COMB is unable to make a payment, the District will be required to make that payment up to its guarantee amount of \$608,000.
-As a guarantor, the District is subject to certain financial covenants.
-On August 19, 2016, the District paid off their share of the revolving lines-of-credit in the amount of \$495,846.
+Both lines-of-credit were scheduled to mature on July 25, 2021, with quarterly interest payments.
+In the event that COMB was unable to make a payment, the District was required to make that payment up to its guarantee amount of \$608,000.
+As a guarantor, the District was subject to certain financial covenants.